Sign Up

 Microplastics in Water: Threats and Solutions

-CRISIS - Pollution Crises by Charlie Lai Global Commons Jul 20th 20228 mins
+by Charlie Lai Global Commons Dec 18th 20257 mins

 Microplastics in Water: Threats and Solutions

-Microplastics are tiny plastic particles that are less than five millimetres (0.2 inches) in diameter.
+Microplastics are tiny plastic particles of plastic measuring less than five millimetres (0.2 inches) in diameter.
 They can be categorised into two types – primary and secondary.
 Primary microplastics are tiny particles and microfibers that are shed from commercial products such as cosmetics, clothing and other textiles, and also fishing nets.
-Secondary microplastics are particles that result from the breakdown of larger plastic items, such as water bottles.
+Secondary microplastics, which make up the majority of microplastics, are particles that result from the breakdown of larger plastic items, such as water bottles.
 This breakdown can be caused by exposure to environmental factors, such as sun’s radiation and ocean waves.
-Researchers found that secondary microplastics make up the majority of microplastics.

 Microplastics have been lurking around in every little corner of the environment, including air, soil and water.
 Drinking water, oceans, freshwater and water in the polar region are some of have been all found to contain high amounts of these toxic particles.